awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 **Connecting a branch to an existing app**

-1. If you are connecting a new branch to an existing app, first set the social sign-in environment variables in the navigation pane, choose **App Settings**, **Environment variables**.
+1. If you are connecting a new branch to an existing app, set the social sign-in environment variables before connecting the branch.
+In the navigation pane, choose **App Settings**, **Environment variables**.

 1. In the **Environment variables** section, choose **Manage variables**\.